Bolognese Swordsmanship: Sources

-A treatise on the gintilissima arte del schirmire ("most noble art of fencing") by a "Bolognese anonymus" (Anonimo Bolognese) was edited by Rubboli and Cesari (2005).
+A treatise on the gintilissima arte del schirmire ("most noble art of fencing") by a "Bolognese anonymous" (Anonimo Bolognese) was edited by Rubboli and Cesari (2005).
 It is dated to the "very first years of the 1500s" by the editors, but others have placed it closer to 1550.

 It is a compilation preserved in a single manuscript version (in two parts), mss.
 345/6 of the Biblioteca Classense in Ravenna.